yongweiy/yongweiy.github.io/_posts/2024-07-19-formalizing_regex_derivative_in_lean.md

 2023, thanks to the reference by Guannan Wei.
 Derivatives of a language
 $r$ with respect to a string $\pi$, in a nutshell, is a new language containing all strings from the input language when appended to π.
-One propertty of derivatives that initially challenged my understanding is
+One property of derivatives that initially challenged my understanding is
 $d_{\pi} r^{\ast} = d_{\pi}r \cdot r^{\ast}$.
 Through this post, I aim
 to sharpen my skills in proof mechanization and learn some Lean by formalizing my reasoning about this intriguing property.